mgreiler/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 like people that are creating software because they want to create something, right.
 They want to do products.
 So we have like a new wave of engineers.
-I think, especially when I studied a lot of people studied really for software engineering, but they were not entrepreneurs.
+I think, especially when I studied a lot of people studied  for software engineering, but they were not entrepreneurs.
 Are, are only a couple of them were right.
-And now I see there's like a huge mass of people that are also.
-Engineers, because they want to be entrepreneurs.
+And now I see there's like a huge mass of people that are also Engineers, because they want to be entrepreneurs.
 They want to create products.
 And I think they're coming a little bit with a different mindset into the whole you know, why are we using code and using code and code is just a means to an